pfloos/QuAcK/README.md

 ```

 The two most important files are:
-- the file `$QUACK_ROOT/input/methods` that gathers the methods you want to use.
+- `$QUACK_ROOT/input/methods` that gathers the methods you want to use.
-- the file `$QUACK_ROOT/input/options` that gathers the different options associated these methods.
+- `$QUACK_ROOT/input/options` that gathers the different options associated these methods.

 These files look like this
 ```